Olive garden minestrone soup

 - Heat olive oil in a large soup pot on medium heat.
 Add the onions and sauté for 5 minutes or until onions start to lightly brown and caramelize2 tablespoons olive oil, 1 medium onion

-- Add the can of diced tomatoes, bouillon paste, green beans, Italian seasoning, dried basil and water.
-Bring to a boil then turn heat to a simmer – about medium low heat.
-Simmer for 10 minutes1 tablespoon Italian seasoning, 1 tablespoon dried basil, 2 teaspoons vegetable bouillon paste, 28 ounce can diced fire roasted tomatoes, 1 cup frozen halved green beans, 6 cups water
+- Add the can of diced tomatoes, garlic, green beans, Italian seasoning, dried basil and broth.
+Bring to a boil then turn heat to a simmer - about medium low heat.
+Simmer for 10 minutes1 tablespoon Italian seasoning, 1 tablespoon dried basil, 6 cups vegetable broth, 28 ounce can diced fire roasted tomatoes, 1 cup frozen halved green beans

 Notes